Onchain: Australia gets an ETF, North Korea hacks, Merge delays

 While the idea that cryptocurrency is or will be used to evade sanctions is overblown – who would have thought a public blockchain would make it easy to track malign actors? – when a country gives as few fs as North Korea does, well, anything goes.

-And while we’re in the mood for inventive exploits of new protocols, algorithmic stablecoin Beanstalk was hacked for after someone took out a flash loan on AAVE, used the funds to buy a heap of the project’s governance token and then used their newfound voting power to create and pass a motion allowing them to drain the project’s funds to a private wallet – while also donating US$250k to Ukraine.
+And while we’re in the mood for inventive exploits of new protocols, algorithmic stablecoin Beanstalk was hacked for a cooooool US$182 million after someone took out a flash loan on AAVE, used the funds to buy a heap of the project’s governance token and then used their newfound voting power to create and pass a motion allowing them to drain the project’s funds to a private wallet – while also donating US$250k to Ukraine.
 Bada bing, bada boom.

 A reminder once again that you should never trust your money to any protocol named after a foodstuff.